 'Regina': This is another reliable large-flowered hybrid from Stefan Franczak of Poland.
 This plant gives two fabulous shows per growing season, covering a tutuer in spring, then wandering among the surrounding perennials in the autumn for another great performance.
 We have 2 plants.

 'Skylark': Temporarily out of stock.
 One of four progeny kept from a batch of 36 seeds of Clematis integrifolia started by Brewster Rogerson in the 1990s.
 This herbaceous perennial (non-climbing) clematis has sky blue flowers with curved, flipped wing-like sepals when fully open.
 This FRCC introduction has become popular in Japan in the cut flower trade, much to our delight and surprise.

 'Tim's Passion': Next year this plant will be available through Brushwood Nursery, but for now, we offer it here.
 The blooms look like larger, more vivid versions of 'Minuet', and this is indeed a welcome addition to the Viticella Group of hybrids.
 Named for Tim Powell, a dear friend of that ace clematis breeder in Cornwall, Charlie Pridham.
-We have two plants left. http://www.clematis.hull.ac.uk/new-clemdetail.cfm?dbkey=3901
+We have one plant left. http://www.clematis.hull.ac.uk/new-clemdetail.cfm?dbkey=3901